euppalapati/cse15l-lab-reports/lab-report-3-week-3.md

       public String handleRequest(URI url) {
         String returnString = "";

-        if(url.getPath().equals("/")) {
+        //prints all of the words in the list if no query is specified if(url.getPath().equals("/")) {
           for(int i = 0; i < strings.size(); i ++) {
             returnString += strings.get(i) + " ";